 Gluten Related Disorders

-Gluten is a group of proteins found in cereal grains and products made from these grains.
-Consumption of wheat for people having gluten intolerance or gluten sensitivity is likely to trigger gluten-related disorders, such as Celiac disease, non-celiac gluten sensitivity, gluten ataxia (an autoimmune disease), or other neurological disorders.
+Gluten is a group of proteins in cereal grains and products made from these grains.
+Consumption of wheat for people with gluten intolerance or gluten sensitivity is likely to trigger gluten-related disorders, such as Celiac disease, non-celiac gluten sensitivity, gluten ataxia (an autoimmune disease), or other neurological disorders.

-Buckwheat does not contain gluten proteins and can be used as a good alternative to wheat.
+Buckwheat does not contain gluten proteins and can be consumed as a great alternative to wheat.

-Wheat allergy is more common in children and can cause severe reactions such as anaphylaxis, exercise-induced anaphylaxis.
-Inhalation of wheat can cause asthma or rhinitis in workers who have repetitive exposure to wheat flour.
+Wheat allergy is more common in children and can cause severe reactions such as anaphylaxis.
+Inhalation of wheat can cause asthma or rhinitis in workers with repetitive exposure to wheat flour.
 Wheat allergy can cause eosinophilic esophagitis or gastritis as well (36).